Loop Fire

-The crew was constructing fireline downhill into a chimney canyon and were within 200 feet of completing their assignment when a sudden shift of winds caused a spot fire directly below where they were working.
-Within seconds flames raced uphill, engulfing the firefighters in temperatures estimated to reach 2500 degrees F. The fire flashed through the 2,200 foot long chimney canyon in less than one minute, catching the crew while they attempted to reach their safety zones.
+The Loop Fire was a wildfire in Angeles National Forest, above Sylmar, California.
+The El Cariso Interagency Hotshot Crew was constructing fireline downhill into a chimney canyon and was within 200 feet of completing their assignment when a sudden shift of winds caused a spot fire directly below where they were working.
+Within seconds flames raced uphill, engulfing the firefighters in temperatures estimated to reach 2500 degrees.
+The fire flashed through the 2,200 foot long chimney canyon in less than one minute, catching the crew while they attempted to reach their safety zones.

 Ten members of the crew died on the Loop Fire that day.
 Another two members died from burn injuries in the following days.
 Most of the 19 El Cariso crew members who survived were critically burned and remained hospitalized for some time.
-The Downhill Indirect Checklist, improved firefighting equipment and better fire behavior training resulted, in part, from lives lost on this fire.
+The Downhill Indirect Line Construction Checklist, which improved firefighting equipment and better fire behavior training, resulted in part, from lives lost on this fire.